Who can get the COVID-19 vaccine?

 More information about vaccines

 Vaccines teach your immune system how to create antibodies that protect you from diseases.
-It's much safer for your immune system to learn this through vaccination than by catching the diseases and treating them.
+It's much safer for your immune system to learn this through vaccination than by catching the diseases.
 Once a vaccine has trained your immune system to know how to fight a disease, it can often protect you for many years.

 Is the NHS confident the COVID-19 vaccine is safe?

 Yes.
 The NHS will not offer any COVID-19 vaccinations to the public until experts have signed off that it is safe to do so.
-Three vaccines have been approved for use so far.
-One is produced by Pfizer/BioNTech and one by Oxford/AstraZeneca.
-The third vaccine is produced by Moderna but isn't available for use in the UK yet.
 The MHRA, the official UK regulator, has said that the vaccines are very safe and offer high levels of protection.

 Do the coronavirus vaccines contain pork gelatine or other animal products?